atxryan/windows-phone-app-studio-hol/HOL.md

 	_Publisher Info_

-1. Purchase your subscription.
+1. Purchase your subscription by selecting the appropriate payment option and click **Next**.
 There are three ways you can purchase a subscription:
 	- You can pay by credit card or PayPal.
 	- If you're a student and have a DreamSpark account, you can set up a free Dev Center account.
 	- If you have a prompo code, you can redeem it by entering the code in the field.